netscaler/netscaler-k8s-ingress-controller/docs/network/pbr.md

     - If SNIPs are not provided using the `NS_SNIPS` environment variable, static routes are added since `feature-node-watch` is enabled.

-### Validate PBR configuration on a Netscaler after deploying the Citrix ingress controller
+### Validate PBR configuration on a Netscaler after deploying the Netscaler ingress controller

-This validation example uses a two node Kubernetes cluster with the Citrix ingress controller deployed along with the following ConfigMap with two SNIPs.
+This validation example uses a two node Kubernetes cluster with the Netscaler ingress controller deployed along with the following ConfigMap with two SNIPs.

    ![Image](https://user-images.githubusercontent.com/46886297/117246195-cf68b400-ae59-11eb-9986-14e53ae98701.png)

-You can verify that the Citrix ingress controller adds the following configurations to the ADC:
+You can verify that the Netscaler ingress controller adds the following configurations to the ADC:

  1. An `IPset` of all `NS_SNIPs` provided by the ConfigMap is added.